Donald Trump's Economic Plan

 The most critical are efforts to rescind Clean Air Act and Clean Water Act rules.

 On February 3, 2017, Trump signed an executive order asking the U.S. Treasury Department to revise the Dodd-Frank Wall Street Reform Act.
 The order signaled agencies to ease up on enforcing those regulations.
 It may change the Volcker Rule and allow banks to invest depositors' funds in derivatives.
 It may say some banks are no longer "too big to fail."
 Many Republicans feel that Dodd-Frank regulations have been slowing economic growth.

 The Labor Department has delayed the fiduciary rule to July 1, 2019.
-It may allow some financial products, such as annuities and IRA rollovers, to be exempt.
+It may allow some financial products, such as annuities and individual retirement account rollovers, to be exempt.
 Financial planners would not have to keep their customers' interest first in those products.
 In these small ways, Trump can chip away at regulations without involving Congress.

 The National Association of Manufacturers said that industry regulations cost the economy $2 trillion a year.
 Its studies show that U.S. manufacturing costs are 20 percent higher than in other countries.
 Reducing regulations would help Trump bring back some American jobs.